-You can deduct at least part of an assessment levied against you by a soil and water conservation or drainage district to pay for depreciable property such as pumps, locks, concrete structures including dams and weir gates, draglines, and similar equipment.
+You can include as a deductible conservation expense part of an assessment levied against you by a soil and water conservation or drainage district to pay for depreciable property.
+This includes items such as pumps, locks, concrete structures including dams and weir gates, draglines, and similar equipment.
 The depreciable property must be used in the district's soil and water conservation activities.
-Special rules, discussed next, apply to these assessments.
+Special limits, discussed next, apply to these assessments.